thohoang87/Regression-PLS-/README.md

 library(PlsRegression)
 ```

-In order to have a great experience with our package, make sur that you have already installed these packages :
+In order to have a great experience with our package, make sure that you have already installed these packages :
 ```
 library(plotly)
 library(heatmaply)